makkus/freckles/docs/freckles_command.rst

      freckles is free and open source software, for more information
      visit: https://docs.freckles.io

 As you can see, the ``vagrant-dev-example`` profile is created and ready to be used by *freckles*.
-By default it only contains a few debug statements, which is helpful to see which metadata variables are present to be used by our adapter.
+By default it only contains a few debug tasks, which is helpful to see which metadata variables are present to be used by our adapter.

-Let's clean up the help output first, before we continue.
+Let's clean up the help output first before we continue.
 To do that, edit the file ``$HOME/.freckles/adapters/vagrant-dev-example/vagrant-dev-example.freckle-adapter``, and change the ``doc`` key like like so:

 .. code-block:: shell